artsy/README/playbooks/engineer-workflow.md

 - Finally, any pre- or post-deploy migration steps should be clearly explained (see [migrations](data-migrations.md)).

-_Assign_ another team member to the PR.
-All team members are encouraged to contribute, but that team member has the explicit responsibility to carefully review, consider any unanticipated impact, monitor discussion, and ultimately merge or close the PR.
-You may also want to add reviewers to request other developers' specific input.
+**_Request a review_** from at least one team member.
+This should be someone who has context around the changes that were made, experience with the system(s) being modified, and/or knowledge of the language/framework in use.
+Team members that are not explicitly assigned to a PR are encouraged to contribute as well, but reviewers have the explicit responsibility to help make sure the code is elegant, understandable, and will not have unforseen impacts.

+If you want to let someone know the PR is happening without requesting their review, just @ them in the body of the PR.

+Reviewers are asked to leave their review within one business day of being requested.
+If that's not possible for any reason, it's the reviewer's responsibility to communicate with the author of the PR to establish a different timeline or get someone else to review.

+**_Assign_** another team member (and only _one_ team member) to the PR.
+This is the person who is responsible for moving the PR forward.
+Once someone has been assigned to a PR, they should make a good faith effort to take one of the following actions within one business day:

+- Merge the PR if comfortable doing so and the criteria below are met,
+- Re-assign to the original author so that they can merge, or
+- Request additional review from other developers

+These criteria should be fulfilled before a PR is merged:

+- All CI status checks should be green
+- Peril/Danger status checks should be green
+- At least one review _approval_ should have been submitted

+Since assignees are not explicitly expected to review, it's perfectly fine to both assign and request a review from the same person.

-Who should you assign?
-You can ask yourself the following questions as a rubric:
+**_Who should you assign and ask to review?_** You can ask yourself the following questions as a rubric:

 - Do I know who this PR affects and/or someone familiar with the codebase?
 Assign them.
 - Does the project have point persons listed in the README?
 Assign one of them.